exercism/tcl/exercises/practice/error-handling/.docs/instructions.append.md

+# Instructions append

-# Resources
+## Resources

 The Tcl Wiki entry on [Errors management](https://wiki.tcl-lang.org/page/Errors+management) is useful for this exercise.